-Perfect for this time of year, this vegetarian chili, which is packed with protein got 2 thumbs up from my family.
+Perfect for this time of year, this vegetarian chili that is packed with protein, got 2 thumbs up from my family.
 If you don’t own a slow cooker/crockpot, (and this is something that you might consider adding to your kitchen), you can prepare it in a large stovetop pot and cook on low heat.

 - 1 tablespoon of oil (I like to fry in grape seed oil)

 - 1 cup of chopped red bell pepper

 - 1 clove garlic